2dvoid/Circle/README.md

 ---

-### 💡 The Philosophy

-Modern platforms are designed to maximize screen time.
-This is designed to maximize intentional connection.
-We operate on a strict "Anti-Network" model:

-* **Zero Algorithms:** Chronological feeds only.
-Nothing is buried, nothing is boosted.
-* **Zero Suggestions:** We will never scrape your contacts or recommend "People You May Know."
-* **Zero Metrics:** No follower counts, no public like tallies.
-* **Zero Ads:** No tracking, no data selling, no monetization of your attention.

 ### 🔐 How Connection Works

 Friction is our favorite feature.
 You cannot search for a user by their name.